-We first recall some basics about Mather-Jacobian discrepancies and multiplier ideals.
-The interested reader can refer to \cite{EIM2011} for details.
+We first recall some basics about Mather--Jacobian discrepancies and multiplier ideals, and refer to \cite{EIM2011} for details.
 Let $X$ be a variety (not necessarily normal) of dimension $n$ and $\Omega_X$ be the K\"ahler differential.
 Let $\nu: \widehat{X} \rightarrow X$ be the Nash blowup.
 As a closed subscheme of $\mathbb{P}(\bigwedge ^n \Omega_X)$ from its definition, $\widehat{X}$ has a line bundle

 Any log resolution $f:Y \rightarrow X$ of the Jacobian ideal $\mathcal{J}ac_X$ factors through $\widehat{X}$